morgant/tools-osx/README.md

 ### trash

 `trash` allows trashing of files instead of tempting fate with `rm`.
-Correctly handles trashing files on other volumes.
+Correctly handles trashing files on other volumes and allows listing of trash contents w/disk usage summary.

 INSTALLATION
 ------------